OpenComputingLab/reusable-content-example/workflow_automation.md

 - publish the HTML version of the book to GitHub Pages;
 - zip the OU-XML files and publish them as a workflow artifact in the GitHub Actions report for the job;

-TO DO - valudate the generated OU-XML.
+TO DO - validate the generated OU-XML.

 ```yaml
 name: deploy-book